XThomasBU/video-gen-evals/README.md

   `data/hacs/download_videos.py`
 - Video list:
   `data/hacs/files/filtered_hacs.json`
-- **Usage**: First frame of each clip conditions the video generative models (and can also serve as reference for evaluation).
+- **Usage**: First frame of each clip conditions the video generative models (The videos can also serve as reference for evaluation).

 ---